Jet Stream Wall Rock Climbing

 This wall is the north face of Juniper Peak, considering the location it has a very reasonable approach.
 Go up the Olive Oil descent gully, this is the first gully to the north of Rose Tower.
 From the saddle at the top of the gully get onto the ridge on the left (south) and follow it to a tower, follow ledges around the left side of the tower and continue to the saddle at the top of the Olive Oil approach gully.
 Cross the top of the gully and pick up a trail which heads west staying fairly close to the base of the wall.
 This leads across to the base of the Jet Stream Wall.
 1hr 10 mins total.
 A steep but surprisingly straightforward approach with some amazing views.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Jet Stream Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Jet Stream Wall: